onja-org/w2_bootstrap_layouts_and_components/README.md

 <script src="https://cdn.jsdelivr.net/npm/bootstrap@5.3.7/dist/js/bootstrap.bundle.min.js"></script>
 ```

+This has already been done in this project -- Bootstrap classes and components are ready to use in your HTML!

-This method is quick and easy for learning.
-In real projects, you might install Bootstrap locally using npm.
+This direct linking method is quick and easy for learning.
+In real projects, you might want to install Bootstrap using other methods, but you don't need to worry about that at the moment.

 ## 🧩 How This Lab Works